jinjagit/shortest_path/README.md

 Since we know that we will calculate the distance between any 2 points multiple times, we could first calculate the distance between each unique pair of points and add the results to a matrix.
 We could then use this matrix as a look-up-table to calculate the total distance of each route permutation.

 We should make this 'extra efficient' by only calculating, say, the distance between point 2 -> point 4, and using this as the matrix value for point 4 -> point 2 also.
-This reduces the calculattions needed by half.
+This reduces the calculations needed by half.

 -------------------------------------------------------------------------------------------------------------------------------------